hoangduy181/shd-label-tool/Readme.md

   - Add annotations for specific events (e.g., goals, fouls, penalties).
   - Edit or delete existing annotations.
   - Filter annotations by event type.
-- **Seek Bar Markers**: Annotations are displayed as markers on the video seek bar for easy navigation.

 - **Save and Load Annotations**: Save annotations to a JSON file and load them when reopening the video.

 ## Technologies Used